 How To Relieve Accumulated Stress and Prevent Physical Stress Symptoms

-We can begin to develop a way to directly relieve this accumulated stress and avoid creating excess stress in our lives if we recognize that nature meant stressful periods to be short and interspersed with periods of relaxation, safety, and emotional closeness.
+We can develop ways to directly relieve this accumulated stress and avoid creating excess stress in our lives if we recognize that nature meant stressful periods to be short and interspersed with periods of relaxation, safety, and emotional closeness.
 What we need, then, is a way to restore this peaceful half of the Stress Response.

 Especially when we have an illness, emotional imbalance or other sequelae to accumulated stress, we need to: